mongodb/specifications/source/client-side-encryption/client-side-encryption.rst

       // Returns the previous version of the key document. removeKeyAlternateName(id: Binary, keyAltName: String): Optional<Document>;

-      // Returns a key document in the key vault collection with the given _id. getKeyByAltName(keyAltName: String): Iterable<Document>;
+      // Returns a key document in the key vault collection with the given keyAltName. getKeyByAltName(keyAltName: String): Iterable<Document>;

       // Encrypts a BSONValue with a given key and algorithm.